engineyard/ky-workshop-custom-scaling/README.md

-# Custom EYK HPA for Passenger and Sidekiq
+# Custom EYK autoscaling for Passenger and Sidekiq

 This is a demo application that displays how the `Custom EYK HPA` can be used when it comes to web traffic and sidekiq jobs.
 Specifically, the application is using `passenger` webserver, but it could be used as an example in other cases too.